willtheorangeguy/Chrome-File-Directory/CONTRIBUTING.md

 Start reading our code and you'll get the hang of it.

 - The layout and functionality should remain as similar to the original Chromium file directory page as possible.
-Use current Chromium based browsers as a good example.
+Use current Chromium-based browsers as a good example.
-- Do not edit the `index_chromium.html` page, as that is meant to show how the page originally worked in Chromium-based browsers.
+- **Do not** edit the `index_chromium.html` page, as that is meant to show how the page originally worked in Chromium-based browsers.
 - We indent using four spaces (NOT tabs).
 - Every function or piece of code should be heavily commented.
 - We use [Semantic Versioning](https://semver.org/).